 Usually, I buy Target frames because they have the little saw-tooth hook on the back.

-I have always preferred that type so much better than those hard-to-line-up little round hooks.
+For frames, I’ve always preferred that type so much better than the ones with hard-to-line-up little round hooks.
 Although, I have seen people add picture wire to them, so I really should try them again one of these days.

 Anyway, I quickly popped the pictures into the frames and they were ready to hang.